f4him/react-demo-two/README.md

-# React Learning projects 2 of 5
+# React Learning basic projects

+[Vercel Link](https://react-demo-two-nine.vercel.app) Images may take time to load.
+Also there's an error in console generated from a known bug in react-icons module.

 This project is another of the basic projects I have done to learn react.